 Al Austin II

-Councilmember Austin moved to Long Beach as an aerospace worker at McDonnell Douglas (now Boeing), where he worked for over a decade.
-He later worked as a district field representative for a State Senator in Los Angeles and Culver City.
+Councilmember Austin moved to Long Beach as an aerospace worker at McDonnell Douglas (now Boeing), where he worked for over a decade, while also studying organizational and public administration as a college student.
+He later began his public service career as a field representative for a State Senator.

-Councilmember Austin, his wife, Daysha, and two sons are proud residents of the Uptown Long Beach community.
+Councilmember Austin, his wife, Daysha, and their two sons have been proud, active residents of the Uptown Long Beach community for over 20 years.